Arvmor/solkol/README.md

-# Solana On-Chain Swap Detector
+# Solana Token Buy Tracker

-A backend service that detects and logs token swap transactions on the Solana blockchain in near real-time.
+A backend service that tracks the first 100 buy transactions for a specific token on the Solana blockchain in near real-time.

 ## Features

+- **Token-Specific Tracking**: Focuses on buy transactions for a user-specified token
 - **Real-time Transaction Streaming**: Connects to Solana RPC and polls for new blocks
-- **Multi-DEX Support**: Detects swaps from Jupiter, Orca, Raydium, Lifinity, and Serum
+- **Multi-DEX Support**: Detects buys from Jupiter, Orca, Raydium, Lifinity, and Serum
 - **Instruction Decoding**: Decodes both top-level and inner instructions using Anchor discriminators
-- **Token Balance Analysis**: Analyzes pre/post token balances to identify swap amounts
+- **Buy Analysis**: Analyzes pre/post token balances to identify buy transactions and amounts
+- **Progress Tracking**: Shows real-time progress toward finding 100 buys
-- **Structured Logging**: Outputs detected swaps in structured JSON format
+- **Structured Logging**: Outputs detected buys in structured JSON format
-- **Performance Monitoring**: Tracks processing performance and service statistics
+- **Buyer Identification**: Attempts to identify the wallet address that made each purchase
+- **Price Calculation**: Calculates price per token for each buy transaction

 ## Supported DEXes